Raí: São Paulo

-Raí joined São Paulo FC for the 1987 season, only making his league debut on 18 October due to injury.
-He only scored once in his first year but, following the arrival of Telê Santana as coach, blossomed into a prolific scorer, scoring 28 overall in the 1991 campaign as the team won both the regional Campeonato Paulista and the National Championship.
+Raí joined São Paulo for the 1987 season, only making his league debut on 18 October due to injury.
+After scoring only once in his first year, Raí developed into a prolific goalscorer under coach Telê Santana, scoring 29 goals in the 1991 campaign as the team won both the regional Campeonato Paulista and the National Championship.

-In 1992, Raí was part of the São Paulo team that won the club's first ever Copa Libertadores, scoring the only goal of the final second-leg against Newell's Old Boys that took the match to a penalty shootout.
-Later that year, he was instrumental in the defeat of FC Barcelona in the 1992 Intercontinental Cup, netting both goals in a 2–1 win in Tokyo.
-This form saw Raí named South American Footballer of the Year for 1992.
+In 1992, Raí helped São Paulo win the club's first Copa Libertadores, scoring the only goal of the second leg of the final against Newell's Old Boys to force a penalty shootout.
+Later that year, he scored both goals in São Paulo's 2–1 victory over Barcelona in the 1992 Intercontinental Cup in Tokyo.
+The performance capped an outstanding year for Raí, whose goalscoring exploits had earned him the nickname o Terror do Morumbi ("the Terror of Morumbi"), and he was subsequently named South American Footballer of the Year.

 In the 1993 season, São Paulo defended their Copa Libertadores title, with Raí again scoring in the final as CD Universidad Católica were beaten 5–1 at the Estádio do Morumbi.

 Paris Saint-Germain

-In June 1993, Raí was acquired by Paris Saint-Germain F.C. of France for US$4.6 million, remaining with São Paulo until the end of the year.
+In June 1993, Raí was acquired by Paris Saint-Germain of France for US$4.6 million, remaining with São Paulo until the end of the year.
 He still managed to contribute with six goals in 28 Ligue 1 games as his new club won the national championship for the second time in its history; he helped PSG to the following season's French Cup, and was on target in the League Cup final against SC Bastia (2–0).
 He also reached the semi-finals of the 1994–95 UEFA Champions League with PSG.

-Raí once again proved essential as the capital outfit won the 1996 UEFA Cup Winners' Cup, scoring twice in a 3–1 home win against Parma, after a 1–0 away loss.
+Raí once again proved essential as PSG won the 1996 UEFA Cup Winners' Cup, scoring twice in a 3–1 home win against Parma, after a 1–0 away loss.
 He also appeared in the final against SK Rapid Wien, and went on to score three seasons in double digits during his five-season spell.
 In 1997–98 he scored in both the Coupe de la Ligue final and the Coupe de France final against Bordeaux and Lens respectively as PSG won both games.